The School of Radiation Therapy: Curriculum

 - Review/Project (2)

 - Orientation and classes begin in September each year.
+The program is full time.

-- Thanksgiving and Friday immediately following
+- Thanksgiving and the Friday immediately following

 - Christmas/New Year holiday: (2 weeks)